AGI remains unsolved.

 • Not a Development Tool.
 Our evaluations are intended to assess a model’s performance, not serve as an iterative development tool.
 Providers should not expect continuous optimization cycles based on our feedback.

-This approach ensures that ARC Prize remains an independent evaluator while still enabling model providers to understand performance before public launch.
+This approach ensures that ARC Prize remains an independent evaluator of frontier AI capabilities.

-Many researchers will also develop custom solutions to ARC-AGI.
+Many researchers develop custom solutions to ARC-AGI.
 Examples include submissions from MIT/Cornell and Jeremy Berman.

 Bespoke Solution Rules